The Best Credit Union Auto Loans

 Getting a credit union auto loan is similar to getting a car loan from an online lender, but with one extra step — joining.

-No matter where you get your loan, it’s essential that you first make sure you can afford to buy a car.
-Use the 20/4/10 rule and our car affordability calculator to see how a new vehicle could affect your bottom line.
-Also, consider related costs such as insurance.
+No matter where you get your loan, first make sure you can afford to buy a car.
+Use the 20/4/10 rule and our car affordability calculator to see how a new vehicle will affect your bottom line.

-If you meet the membership requirements for multiple credit unions, consider getting preapproved for each.
-That is, as long as you do so within 14 days.
-Preapprovals require a hard credit pull, but multiple pulls only count as one when conducted within 14 days.
+If you meet the membership requirements for several credit unions, get preapproved at each credit union within a two-week period.
+Preapprovals temporarily damage your credit with a hard pull, but multiple inquiries count as one when they’re done within 14 days.

-Once you have your tentative loan offer, review it — but pay special attention to APRs, fees and loan terms.
-APR measures the total cost of your loan, including interest and fees.
-The lower the percentage, the less expensive your loan.
+Once you have your tentative loan offer, pay special attention to APRs, fees and loan terms.
+Your APR measures the total cost of your loan, including interest and fees.
+The lower the percentage, the cheaper your loan.

-Your loan term is the length of time you have to pay off what you borrowed.
-The average loan term for a new car in the U.S. is 68.3 months.
-If you can, choose a shorter term.
-The longer your term, the lower your monthly payments will be but the more interest you’ll pay.
+Your loan term is how long you have to pay off what you borrowed.
+The average loan term for a new car in the U.S. is 67.6 months.
+If you can, choose a shorter term to save money on interest.

-Join the credit union and get apply for your loan
+5. Join the credit union and apply for your loan

 Some credit unions allow you to get preapproved for a loan before becoming a member.
 But to finalize a loan, you’ll need to join.
 You can usually join online or over the phone.

 Once you’re a member, you can formally apply.
-Here, the credit union will ask for your contact information and financial details.
+You’ll need to provide your contact information and financial details.
 You may also need to send copies of your bank statements and your ID.

 Frequently asked questions

-If you don’t qualify for Navy Fed, PenFed is a credit union with open membership, and it tends to have competitive rates.
+If you don’t qualify for Navy Federal Credit Union, PenFed has open membership and competitive rates.